SebasVSvargas/SebasVSvargas/README.md

-# Hola, soy Sebastian Vargas Suarez 👋
+# Hi, I'm Sebastian Vargas Suarez 👋

 ---

-## 📖 Sobre mí
+## 📖 About Me
-Ingeniero civil de formación y desarrollador de aplicaciones de escritorio para Windows con más de 4 años de experiencia.
-Me especializo en back-end .NET, construyendo soluciones robustas con WinForms y WPF.
+Civil engineer by training and desktop application developer for Windows with over 4 years of experience.
+I specialize in .NET back-end, building robust solutions with WinForms and WPF.

 ---

-## 🛠 Tecnologías y Herramientas
+## 🛠 Technologies and Tools

 <div align="center">